nahueespinosa/manim-projects/README.md

 ## Usage

-To see the videos just go to the `media/videos` folder.
+To see the videos check the `media/videos` folder.

-If you want to generate these videos on your computer [install Manim](https://github.com/3b1b/manim#installation) and, after cloning this repository, run the following command (using Python 3.7).
+If you want to generate these videos on your computer [install Manim](https://github.com/3b1b/manim#installation) and, after cloning this repository, run the following command:

 ```
 $ python manim/manim.py 00_signal_parameters.py -pl